-The Balanced Literacy Framework has been adopted this school year to ensure all students are being instructed on their current levels of reading material.
+The Balanced Literacy Framework was adopted in Greenville County Schools to ensure all students are being instructed on their current levels of reading material.
 Teachers work as a team to ensure they are using the best strategies to meet the needs of every student.
-We use the

-Fountas and Pinnell Benchmark Assessment System to adjust teaching strategies when needed.
-The Compass Learning computer program is used to provide additional assistance that students can use at home and school.
+We use the Fountas and Pinnell Benchmark Assessment System to adjust teaching strategies when needed.
+Compass Learning and Moby Max computer programs are used to provide additional assistance that students can use at home and school.
+Classroom teachers also utilize Mastery Connect, an online resource that helps teachers identify and track student mastery of Common Core State standards.
 Teachers differentiate instruction to meet the needs of all students.
 Differentiated instruction is provided during instructional times.
-RTI is provided for students in grades K5-5.
-We also have a Compass Morning tutoring program before school for students in grades 3-5.
+RTI is provided for students in grades K5-3..
+We also have a morning tutoring program before school for students in grades 3-5 to work on the computer based program Compass Learning.
+Our 5th grade Beta students also offer tutoring for younger struggling students.
 Science kits are sent from the district for further investigation in the Science curriculum.
-Students in grade 5 complete individual science projects, students in grade 4 complete group science projects, while K-2 grades complete a class project.
+All students at Mauldin Elementary participate in the Science Fair.
+Students in grade 5 complete individual science projects, students in grade 4 complete group science projects, students in grade 2 complete a class project, while K-1 grades host a Science Day where they visit grade level classrooms and are exposed to several experiments.